wtlow003/speculative-sampling/README.md

 ## Results

+### MPS

-The following results are obtained on a MacBook Pro M2 Pro Max with 32GB RAM comparing speculative sampling with naive autoregressive sampling in LLM inference:
+The following results are obtained on a MacBook Pro M2 Pro Max with 32GB RAM comparing speculative sampling with naive autoregressive sampling in LLM inference over multiple iterations:

 - `N`: 40
 - `K`: 4